danieeeld2/vASCA-R/README.md

 ```
 With this, you have a ready-to-use environment with all the code, languages, and dependencies installed, prepared for you to start programming your own analyses.

+⚠️⚠️ *If you check [issue #94](https://github.com/danieeeld2/vASCA-R/issues/94) and [Dockerfile](https://github.com/danieeeld2/vASCA-R/blob/main/Dockerfile), you’ll see that the Docker image tagged as `latest` does not come with the R dependencies preinstalled.
+As a result, when you run the scripts for the first time, the necessary R packages will be installed on-the-fly.
+This approach was taken because installing all dependencies directly during the image build process caused multiple version conflicts that broke the environment.
+If you'd rather use a version of the image with all R dependencies already installed (see [requirements.txt](https://github.com/danieeeld2/vASCA-R/blob/main/requirements.txt)), you can pull the image tagged as `r-dependencies-installed` instead of `latest`.*

 ## 6. 📝 Functions Description

 - **createDesign**: Generates a balanced design matrix for experimental designs based on a list of factor levels and the number of replicates.
 The function creates all possible combinations of the factor levels and replicates the rows if needed.